 Excavations, especially deep excavations, often bring safety concerns.
-The Building Authority requires prior submission and approval of an "Excavation and Lateral Support Plans" (ELS Plan) if the extent of the excavation exceeds that stipulated in the PNAP APP-57.
+The Building Authority requires prior submission and approval of an "Excavation and Lateral Support Plan" (ELS Plan) if the extent and depth of the excavation exceed that stipulated in the PNAP APP-57.
 For excavations of minor extent, submissions and acknowledgements of "shoring and excavation procedure details" may be sufficient as required by the Building Authority.